shanemcfadden/mcfaddenpiano.com/README.md

 # mcfaddenpiano.com

 This project started when I outgrew SquareSpace.
-Although it was a wonderful way for me to design and deploy a website when I was working full time as a musician, there was no need for me to pay an annual fee for me to use someone else's template once I learned the basics of front-end development.
+Although it was a wonderful way for me to design and deploy a website when I was working full-time as a musician, there was no need for me to pay an annual fee for me to use someone else's template once I learned the basics of front-end development.
 In addition, I have complete freedom to add, delete, or customize any pages or features at my own convenience.

 [mcfaddenpiano.com](https://mcfaddenpiano.com) is a static website for my freelance music work built using Gatsby.
 It contains a bio, photos, videos, and a contact form.